 While the first part of a scientific name is derived from the genus the animal belongs to it is up to the scientist who discovered the animal to come up with the unique specific name.
 For example the slickhead species of fish discovered by Spencer Fullerton Baird was given the scientific name Alepocephalus bairdii, with the first part of the name being named after the genus of this species, and the second part being named after Baird himself.
 However, animals can be named after famous people.
 Sometimes this is done to honour someone who has made great achievements in a particular field.

-For example the British naturalist and broadcaster Sir David Attenborough has a number of different species named after him due to his huge amount of work on nature and conservation.
+The British naturalist and broadcaster Sir David Attenborough has a number of different species named after him due to his huge amount of work on nature and conservation.
 Materpiscis attenboroughii was a species of armoured fish which is now extinct and is named after him, as is a type of flowering tree (Blakea attenboroughii), a species of goblin spider (Prethopalpus Attenboroughi) and a critically-endangered type of insect-eating plant (Nepenthes attenboroughii).

 At other times species are named after famous people to attract attention, or purely as a joke.
 The carabid beetle species Agra schwarzeneggeri was named after Arnold Schwarzenegger due to the beetle’s prominent front set of legs which resemble human biceps and a species of gall fly named Preseucoila imallshookupis after the Elvis Presley song I’m All Shook Up.
 Additionally many other famous people such as Barack Obama, Lou Reed, the Ramones, Frank Zappa, Pink Floyd, George W. Bush, JRR Tolkien, Orson Welles, Bill Gates, Sid Vicious, Mick Jagger, Keith Richards, Kate Winslet, David Bowie, Angelina Jolie and many, many others have species of animals named after them.